lockhinator/laravel-react-docker-boilerplate/README.md

 I put together this repo in an effort to have a solid starting place to begin a React/Docker/Laravel project from.
 While I understand monolithic repos may not be everyone's bread and butter, it makes sense for a good number of my projects.
 If you find any bugs or see anything that needs to be changed/updated feel free to put up a PR!

+A few things to note.

+- Websockets are ready to use out of the box for development.
+They are not configured for production however so you will need to handle the production config/setup based on your needs.
+If working with Cloudflare you will need to change the port that the sockets run on as well.
+- The `php artisan schedule:work`, `php artisan websocket:serve` and `php artisan horizon` commands all run from within their own containers.
+If you make changes that impacts these processes you will need to restart the containers using `docker-compose restart <container-name(s)>`
+- I would discourage using the container based Postgres and Redis services in production.
+While its great for development, a managed service is going to take less resources from your all and serve you far better than these stock implementations would.

 ## Get started